lanl/cdss/apply.md

 ### Computational scientists

 Students will be chosen based both on their qualifications and on the alignment of their skills and interests with the focus area of the summer school.
-Broadly speaking, we will attempt to create a balanced team with an even distribution of students from the disciplines of physics, applied mathematics, and computer science.
+Broadly speaking, we will attempt to create a balanced team with an even distribution of students from the desired disciplines.

 ## Compensation